pupilfirst/wd101-scripts/numbers-booleans-objects/add-update-delete-objects/README.md

 employee['department'] = "Software";
 ```

-It does the same thing as the previous example, but we can have invalid property identifiers in the string.
+It does the same thing as the previous example, but we can have invalid property identifiers with hyphen or space with this notation.

 ```js
 employee['department-name'] = "Software";